-This easy beginner’s guide will take the stress out of getting started on the path to family history research with four quick steps that you can follow right now.
+This easy beginner’s guide will take the stress out of getting started on the path to family history research with five quick steps that you can follow right now.
 By the end, you will be well on your way to finding your own ancestors and adding them to a family tree.

-How to Find Your Ancestors and Build a Family Tree in 4 Simple Steps
+How to Build a Family Tree

-- Choose a family tree program
+- Choose the best family tree program for you

-- Interview your family members
+- Interview family members for names, dates and details

-- Verify these facts with records
+- Verify these facts with records and cite sources

 1. Find a Good Family Tree Program